Battle of the Cedars: The Cedars

 Forster's force landed near the American-occupied fort on May 18, and sent in a demand for surrender.
 Butterfield countered with a request to withdraw under arms, which Forster refused.
 The parties exchanged fire.
 During the course of the exchange, Forster received word that Sherburne had crossed the Ottawa River from the island of Montreal to Quinze-Chênes but, believing the Cedars to have fallen already, had retreated back across the river.
 This news caused the besiegers to redouble their efforts the next day.
-Additional help arrived for the British in the form of about 40 Canadiens under Jean-Baptiste Testard de Montigny; Forster sent them to harass Sherburne.
+Additional help arrived for the British in the form of about 40 Canadian militiamen under Jean-Baptiste Testard de Montigny; Forster sent them to harass Sherburne.
 Word then came to Forster that Sherburne had resumed his advance; Butterfield, unaware of this, surrendered the fort.
 The terms of capitulation included a guarantee of the personal safety of the captured men.
-The Iroquois plundered the fort's stores, and denied some of the captives small pouches of sometimes valuable personal items.
+The Haudenosaunee plundered the fort's stores, and denied some of the captives small pouches of sometimes valuable personal items.

 Quinze-Chênes

 Sherburne reached Fort Anne, across the Ottawa River from Quinze-Chênes, on May 17.
 A scout he sent across the river the next day was captured by Lorimier.
 The scout was allowed to notify Sherburne of his capture; in his message he included a claim that 500 Indians had surrounded the fort at the Cedars.
 Consequently, Sherburne decided to delay crossing the river, and sent word back to Montreal requesting further assistance.

 Sherburne decided to advance on May 20.
 Some of his men were apparently suffering from the aftereffects of smallpox, so these were left behind.
 Sherburne landed about 100 of his men at Quinze-Chênes, about 16 km from the Cedars.
-When word of this crossing reached Forster, he ordered Lorimier to take 100 Indians and stop Sherburne.
-Lorimier was at first only able to raise 40 warriors, but was joined on the way by another 40.
+When word of this crossing reached Forster, he ordered Lorimier to take 100 Indian warriors and stop Sherburne.
+Lorimier was at first only able to muster 40 warriors, but was joined on the way by another 40.
 Sherburne, not realizing that Butterfield had already surrendered, marched his troops right at Lorimier's advancing force.
 They fought for about 40 minutes before Sherburne, believing he was being attacked by a much larger force, surrendered.
-The Iroquois claimed these captives as war spoils, since they were not part of the fort's garrison, and prepared to kill some of them in retaliation for their own losses.
-Only the intervention of Forster, who paid a ransom, prevented this; it did not prevent the Iroquois from stripping the prisoners of all but their clothes.
+The Haudenosaunee claimed these captives as war spoils, since they were not part of the fort's garrison, and prepared to kill some of them in retaliation for their own losses.
+Only the intervention of Forster, who paid a ransom, prevented this; it did not prevent the Haudenosaunee from stripping the prisoners of all but their clothes.